 * U.S. drillers cut rig count for first time in 23 weeks

-* But rising output from within OPEC weighs on market (New throughout, updates prices and market activity; new byline, changes dateline, previous LONDON)
+* But rising output from within OPEC weighs on market (Adds comment, updates prices)

-Despite the dip, the total U.S. rig count was more than double the 341 rigs the same week a year ago, energy services firm Baker Hughes said.
+Despite the dip in U.S. drilling activity, the total rig count was still more than double the 341 rigs in the same week a year ago, according to energy services firm Baker Hughes Inc .

 Also, global oil markets remain oversupplied as output from within the Organization of the Petroleum Exporting Countries (OPEC) hit a 2017 high.

 June OPEC production was up by 280,000 barrels per day (bpd) to 32.72 million bpd, according to a Reuters survey, despite the group's pledge to hold back output in an effort to tighten the market.